What Is a Neurotransmitter?

 For more information regarding our diets and genetics, please read the published research study below:

 Genetic and Epigenetic Contributions to Human Nutrition and Health: Managing Genome-Diet Interactions

 “As the field of nutritional genomics matures, which will include filling fundamental gaps in knowledge of nutrient-genome interactions in health and disease and demonstrating the potential benefits of customizing nutrition prescriptions based on genetics” – Stover

 Ferris, Lylen.
 “Neurotransmitter Primer.”
 Functional Medicine University .
 2020, www.
 Functionalmedicineuniversity. com/members/1040.cfm.

 The scope of our information is limited to chiropractic, musculoskeletal, and nervous health issues or functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or disorders of the musculoskeletal system.
 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "Neurotransmitters: What Are They & Why Are They Important?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Neurotransmitters: What Are They & Why Are They Important?" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.